How to avoid telephone scams

 Phone call from Unknown

-Vishing calls might come from an actual person or use automated robocall technology or some combination of both.
-The caller may know nothing about you, or they may provide information such as your address or even the last four digits of your Social Security number to win your trust.
+Vishing calls might come from an actual person, use automated robocall technology or some combination of both.
+To win your trust, the caller may provide information like your address or the last four digits of your Social Security number.
 If you’re at work, a caller might pretend to be a trusted colleague and ask for CashPro® or Online Banking credentials.

 In every attempt, there will be a request for more information.
 Here are a few general vishing categories:

 • Solving a problem with your account.
-A caller, purportedly from your bank or another organization you do business with, explains that there’s a problem with your account access, a payment you recently made, suspicious transactions or perhaps a refund you’re owed.
-The caller requests information, such as a change to existing payment instructions, your access code or account number, to resolve the issue.
+A caller claims they’re from your bank or another organization you do business with.
+They explain that there’s a problem with your account access, a payment you recently made, a suspicious transaction or a refund you’re owed.
+To resolve the issue, the caller requests information, such as a change to existing payment instructions, your access code or account number.

 • Technical support.
-Unsolicited calls or voicemails, which refer to legitimate companies, may advise you to use a phone number to contact a customer support number to resolve a problem with technical services or devices.
-Remember that Bank of America, like many businesses, will never ask you for your account details unless you call us first.
+Unsolicited calls or voicemails with references to legitimate companies may advise you to contact a customer support number to resolve a problem with technical services or devices.
+Remember: Bank of America, like many businesses, will never ask you for your account details unless you call us first.

 • Enrollment scams.
-Some criminals pose as representatives for government programs, such as the Social Security Administration or Medicare, and collect personal or financial information under the guise of helping you enroll or receive payments.
+Some criminals pose as representatives for government programs (like the Social Security Administration or Medicare) and collect personal or financial information under the guise of helping you enroll or receive payments.
 Criminals have also exploited the Small Business Association’s Paycheck Protection Program to target business owners seeking loans.

 • Collecting an award or special offer.
-An old scam that is frequently recycled, this vishing call informs the recipient that they’ve won a contest or can cash in a limited-time offer of goods or services.
+This vishing call informs the recipient that they’ve won a contest or can cash in a limited time offer of goods or services.
 Personal or payment information is then requested.

 How to stay safe from vishing scams